 1 head of garlic (about 12 cloves), peeled

 1 ¾ C neutral oil (grapeseed or sunflower seed best)

 Juice from 1 lemon

-Pulse the peeled garlic plus 1 teaspoon of Kosher salt in a small food processor until minced (very small pieces, but not creamy).
+Pulse the peeled garlic plus 1 tsp of kosher salt in a small food processor until minced (very small pieces, but not creamy).

-Add the juice of one lemon and pulse a few times till combined.
+Add the lemon juice and pulse a few times till combined.

 Add about 1 TBSP of ice water and keep the processor going.

 Continue alternating back and forth between ¼ C of oil with 1 TBSP of ice water until the sauce has thickened and increased in volume (it should look whipped and fluffy).

 Roughly mash one can of drained garbanzo beans with a fork in a small-medium bowl.
 Set aside.

 In a large skillet over medium heat, heat 2 TBSP olive oil and sauté grated sweet potato, ½ cup diced red onion, ½ cup diced bell pepper, and 1 TBSP diced jalapeño peppers until potatoes begin to soften, about 7 to 10 minutes.